thhreh/leetcode/tree recurssion/437. Path Sum III (Easy)/readme.md

 Hard question.
 Def comeback.
 Create a map for each node sum.\
-when check for each sub path, use whole path sum minus path that was not included in the sub path but is part of the path sum. before going to another sub, remove from list.
+when check for each sub path, use whole path sum minus path that was not included in the sub path but is part of the path sum. before going to another sub, remove from list. \
+keys to remebber, know how to withdraw once switch path.